Bedfordshire Birding in May

 By the beginning of the month the vast majority of summer visiting species will have been recorded with many already into breeding activity.
 The arrival of birds continues however through the first two weeks of the month and will include two species that have become increasingly scarce in recent years.

-Turtle Doves are now down to the last few pairs in the county with only the areas around Stewartby and Willington consistently turning up birds each year.
+Turtle Doves are now down to the last few pairs in the county with only the areas around Tempsford, Dunton, Stewartby and Knotting Green now consistently turning up birds each year.

-Spotted Flycatcher is commoner but recent surveys have shown that there maybe less than 100 pairs in the county and reliable sites include churchyards and neighbouring large gardens.
+Spotted Flycatcher is commoner but recent years reports have shown that there maybe less than 50 pairs in the county with few reliable sites include churchyards and neighbouring large gardens.
 For both species, all records are welcomed.

 At selected sites in the county where muddy edges appear, a passage of waders is expected through May.
 Species likely to be found but usually in small numbers include normally coastal birds such as Whimbrel, both Godwits, Grey Plover, Turnstone and Sanderling and fresh water birds such as Wood Sandpiper which are found somewhere every year.

-Temmincks Stint has been found in most recent years including a stunning record of five together at Castle Mill Pit / Meadow Lane in 2009, a site which again may be suitable this year.
+Temmincks Stint has been found in most recent years including a stunning record of five together at Castle Mill Pit / Meadow Lane in 2009.

 In drier habitat, especially favouring pea fields, a trip of Dotterel would represent a great find.
-These have recently been very scarce with the last spring records in 1993, when prior to this they were almost annual occurrences, though they still occur more regularly just to the east of the county in Herts and Cambs.
+These have recently been very scarce with the last spring records in 1993 (until a trip in April 2017), when prior to this they were almost annual occurrences, though they still occur more regularly just to the east of the county in Herts and Cambs.

 Early in the month, tern passage may also be evident, and gloomy mornings or showery afternoons may bring Arctic or Black Terns to the larger lakes.
 Sandwich Terns have been recorded regularly in recent years but a good deal of luck is still required to catch up with the Little Tern.